-Once you’ve obtained these measurements and written them down, many calipers will come with information which converts the sum of these body at measurements into an overall body fat percentage based on gender and age.
+Once you’ve obtained these measurements and written them down, many callipers will come with information which converts the sum of these body at measurements into an overall body fat percentage based on gender and age.
 The good news is Myprotein’s callipers do come with this information.

-There is a lot of debate over the best method to measure body fat percentage.
+There is a lot of debate over the best method to measure bodyfat percentage.
 Skinfold measurements can differ if the site measured changes slightly, or the person taking the measurements changes.
 For this reason, consistency in collecting measurements is the most important part.
-Using calipers may say your body fat is 16%, however a DEXA scan could say a 12% body fat.
+Using callipers may say your body fat is 16%, however a DEXA scan could say a 12% body fat.

-✓ The important thing is that if the next time you use calipers, you measure in exactly the same places, and your body fat score comes out at 14%, then you know you’ve reduced your body fat.
+The important thing is that if the next time you use callipers, you measure in exactly the same places, and your body fat score comes out at 14%, then you know you’ve reduced your body fat.

 So rather than get hung up on the absolute numbers, it is worth focusing on changes seen each time you measure!

-There is no such things as a ‘good’ score, with different activities suiting different body fat percentages.
+There is no such thing as a ‘good’ score, with different activities suiting different body fat percentages.
 Females typically will have higher body fat percentages than males, which is due to hormonal differences.

-✓ Generally bodybuilders stepping onto stage will have a body fat percentage around 4-7% for males and 10-12% for females, however figures this low are not sustainable year-round and are only suitable for professional bodybuilders.
+Generally, bodybuilders stepping onto stage will have a body fat percentage around 4-7% for males and 10-12% for females, however figures this low are not sustainable year-round and are only suitable for professional bodybuilders.

-✓ A lean physique would be 8-12% for males, and 12-18% for females.
-Healthy levels would go up to about 25% for males and 30% for females, however if body fat is above these values, it is definitely worth considering trying to reduce this.
+A lean physique would be 8-12% for males, and 12-18% for females.
+Healthy levels would go up to about 25% for males and 30% for females.
+Females naturally require higher levels of body fat for childbearing.

 There are many other ways of assessing body fat percentage, including bio-electrical impedance, which sends electrical signals through your body and can differentiate between muscle and fat tissue.